Arnab Goswami: Kabul Serena Hotel remarks

 In his show on Republic TV on 18 September 2021, Goswami claimed that Pakistani ISI agents were staying on the fifth floor of the Serena Hotel in Kabul and abetting Afghan Taliban fighters in Panjshir.
-In reality, the hotel had only two floors, as was immediately pointed out by a Pakistani panelist.
+In reality, the hotel had only two floors, as was immediately pointed out by a Pakistani panellist.
 This led to Goswami being lampooned on social media.